canonical/ranger-k8s-operator/README.md

 Refer to [CONTRIBUTING.md](./CONTRIBUTING.md) for details on building the charm and ranger image.

 ### Group management with Apache Ranger
-The Charmed Ranger Operator makes use of [Ranger usersync](https://cwiki.apache.org/confluence/display/RANGER/Apache+Ranger+Usersync) to synchronize users, groups and memberships from a compatible LDAP server (openldap, ActiveDirectory) to Ranger admin.
+The Charmed Ranger Operator makes use of [Ranger usersync](https://cwiki.apache.org/confluence/display/RANGER/Apache+Ranger+Usersync) to synchronize users, groups and memberships from a compatible LDAP server (eg. openldap, ActiveDirectory) to Ranger admin.
 The usersync functionality can be configured on deployment of the Ranger Charm.
-While you can scale the Ranger admin application you should only have 1 Usersync deployed.
+While you can scale the Ranger admin application, you should only have 1 Usersync deployed.

 ```
 juju deploy ranger-k8s --config charm-function=usersync ranger-usersync-k8s